aldair715/API_REST-practice/README.md

 # API - REST Node.js practice

-This app is for practice API REST with Node.js
+This ToDoList non DB app is for practice API REST with Node.js